 America's obesity rate has risen to about 40 percent for the first time in our history and is now at an astonishing 42.4 percent.
 The national adult obesity rate has increased by 26 percent since 2008, and with it, there has been a parallel increase in the number of adults experiencing high cholesterol levels, chronic hypertension, and prediabetes, which affects over 108 million Americans, or one in every three adults.

 - Saturated fats: You get saturated fat in most animal products, including red meat and dairy, as well as in tropical oils, such as coconut and palm oil.
-While there have been conflicting messages around the consumption of saturated fat and the effect it has on your heart, the American Heart Association states that “decades of sound science has proven[saturated fat] can raise your “bad” cholesterol and puts you at higher risk for heart disease.”
 The ADA recommends keeping your daily saturated fat intake to 5 percent of your daily calories.
 That means if you eat 2,000 calories a day, no more than 100 of those should come from animal fat, which essentially means going plant-based.

 - Low vitamin D: Vitamin D is known best for supporting bone health and the immune system, but it also helps your heart function optimally.
 According to a 2018 review, low levels of vitamin D were associated with a higher risk of cardiovascular diseases and hypertension.

 - High sodium: Even though your body requires sodium to work in concert with potassium, in order to fully complete the task of exchanging energy and oxygen for waste, too much sodium can shortchange the equation, and is as damaging as not enough potassium, or even more dangerous.
-It's rare that people don't get enough sodium: 90 percent of Americans over the age of 2 are eating too much salt in their diets, and most of it is coming in the form of processed foods.
 High sodium intake is linked with high blood pressure and so-called hardening of the arteries, which can lead to heart disease and increased risk of stroke.

-- Added sugar: Sugars in your fruit or starchy vegetables are not harmful, since it's rare that you can eat enough of these natural foods to cause dietary disruption – and fruit and vegetables contain healthy fiber to help your body slow down the absorption of the natural fructose in an apple, for instance.
-So don't shy away from fruit and vegetables simply because they contain natural sugar.
-But it’s added sugars found in processed foods, sweets, juices, sugary sodas, and breakfast cereals that you want to avoid.
-It can be easy to consume too much of this added sugar, according to the American Heart Association, leading to extra weight gain which can negatively affect our heart.
+- Added sugar: It can be easy to consume too much added sugar, according to the American Heart Association, leading to extra weight gain which can negatively affect our hearts.
 Your bloodstream can only hold the equivalent of one tablespoon of sugar at a time so when you binge sugar, your insulin level spikes, instructing the cells that can't use all that energy at once to store the excess as fat.
 Your body's ability to burn fat is hindered when you get into the habit of eating added sugar.
 Instead, focus on fruit.

 One 2019 study published in Nutrients examined the effects of a whole-food plant-based diet on cardiovascular risk factors in 151 adults.